felipec/good-taste/README.md

 [linked-list-good-taste], which in turn was inspired by a comment Linus Torvalds made in his [TED talk][ted] in 2016.

-We start by turning this typical implementation:
+In [part 1] we start by turning this typical implementation:

 ```c
 void remove_list_entry(node **head, node *entry)